App Size Optimization#

 Uploading Apps Using Android App Bundle#

-Google Play's new app delivery model is called "Dynamic Delivery," which uses your App Bundle to generate and deliver optimized APKs tailored to each user's device configuration, so users only need to download the code and resources necessary to run your app.
+Google Play's new app delivery model is called "Dynamic Delivery," which uses your App Bundle to generate and deliver optimized APKs tailored to each user's device configuration, so users only download the code and resources needed to run your app.
 You no longer need to compile, sign, and manage multiple APKs to support different devices, and users can receive smaller, optimized download packages.

 Please note that Google Play enforces a compressed download size limit of no more than 150 MB for apps published using App Bundles, so we still recommend following the guidelines presented on this page to minimize the download size of your app as much as possible.

-For apps published to Google Play by uploading signed APKs, the compressed download size limit is no more than 100 MB.
+For apps published to Google Play via uploaded signed APKs, the compressed download size limit is no more than 100 MB.

 Understanding APK Structure#